liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/05-fixing-upgrade-problems/03-resolving-breaking-changes.markdown

 </div>

 Liferay goes to great lengths to maintain backwards compatibility.
-Sometimes, breaking changes are necessary to improve @product@.
+Sometimes, breaking changes are necessary to improve @sharepoint@.
 There may be cases where breaking changes affect your code upgrade process and must be resolved.
 A breaking change can include